Hawkhurst: Buses

+Hawkhurst is served by the Stagecoach South East bus routes 254, 304 and 349 and provide connections to Tunbridge Wells, Wadhurst, Robertsbridge, Battle, Bodiam and Hastings.
+Arriva Kent and Surrey route 5 connects the village to Cranbrook, Sissinghurst, Staplehurst and Maidstone.

 Notable buildings

 In 1886, the largest Barnardo's home for orphans under six years old was built in Hawkhurst, caring for hundreds of babies.
 It was known as Babies' Castle, and followed nine inspiring principles, known as "The Nine Nos":